jonathanstathakis/cms/burgundy.md

 words.

 ### Smaller Production Districts: St Bris, Irancy, Montagny, Bouzeron, Givry, Mercurey, Pouilly Fuissé & St. Veran

+- Grand Auxerrois
+								* Irancy:
+																+ light reds made from PN.
+								* St-Bris:
+																+ Appellation of Sauvignon Blanc.
+Only one in Burgundy.

 *describe each of the smaller production districts of burgundy mentioned above*